 - 5 GB data for 30 days = $30 USD

-Click here to order an e-sim card for Fiji through Airalo.
+Click here to order an e-sim card for Fiji via Airalo.

 These Fiji e-sim cards from Vinaka Fiji operate on the 4G/LTE network Vodafone.
 The Vinaka Fiji e-sim cards are data-only and incoming and outgoing calls are NOT supported.

 SimOptions is another trusted e-sim card provider.
-They sell international e-sim cards that are valid in up to 130 countries around the world.
+They sell an international e-sim card from AIS that is valid in 141 countries around the world:

 - 6 GB data for 15 days = $39.90 USD